many cases original survey marking is limited to the noting

 same tape may be used to mark out dog "boxes" as in this area

-which was previously flailed and the safe-lanes cleared manually.
+which was previously flailed and the safe-lanes searched and cleared manually.

-the string or tape used in a clearance lane is paid out as the
+the string or tape used in a search lane is paid out as the

 deminer works and may have no interim supports.